Office of the President

 President Hanycz previously served in a presidential role at Brescia University College in London, Ontario, Canada.
 During her seven-year tenure at Brescia, a Catholic women’s college, she implemented a bold strategic plan that raised the college’s national profile, increased enrollment significantly, improved retention rates for talented students, faculty, and staff, doubled on-campus residence space, and developed innovative academic programs.

-A native of Toronto, President Hanycz earned her Bachelor’s degree in history from St. Michael’s College at the University of Toronto, followed by the completion of her J.D. at Dalhousie University in Halifax, Nova Scotia.
-She practiced securities and employment litigation for several years at Heenan Blaikie LLP in Toronto and then returned to graduate studies, completing her LL.M. and Ph.D. in law at York University.
-In 2003, Dr. Hanycz was appointed as a full-time professor in the area of Civil Procedure and Dispute Resolution at Osgoode Hall Law School, where she served for several years before her first presidential appointment at Brescia University College.
+A native of Toronto, President Hanycz earned her bachelor’s degree in history from St. Michael’s College at the University of Toronto, followed by the completion of her J.D. at Dalhousie University in Halifax, Nova Scotia.
+She practiced securities and employment litigation for several years at Heenan Blaikie LLP in Toronto and then returned to graduate studies, completing her Master’s and Ph.D. in law at York University.
+In 2003, Dr. Hanycz was appointed as a full-time professor in the area of civil procedure and dispute resolution at Osgoode Hall Law School, where she served for several years before her first presidential appointment at Brescia University College.

-President Hanycz and her husband Peter have been married for 25 years and have raised a family of three children.
+President Hanycz and her husband Peter have been married for almost three decades and have raised a family of three children, and multiple miniature schnauzers.